abiosbug/Jilted/README.md

 # Jilted
 _Collection of adjustments done to the Jilted_
-⚠️ This is still very much work in progress, dont expect to be able to just copy paste yolol and have what's listed below ⚠️
+⚠️ This is still very much work in progress, dont expect to be able to just copy paste some yolol and have what's listed below ⚠️
-_A lot of information is still missing, screenshots, part lists, build info, field names, etc
+_A lot of information is still missing, screenshots, part lists, build info, field names, etc.  Most if not all changes are written out in the various script files
 I started this repo for debugging YOLOL as it became unwieldly in-game: no search, no syntax checks, nothing to debug complicated setups.
-Having all yolol code, memory variables and relay variables in one folder, working with vscode and the yolol extension has already helped a lot!_
+Having all yolol code, memory variables and relay variables in one folder, working with [vscode][vscode] and the [yolol extension][vscode-yolol] has already helped a lot!_

 ## Purpose & Background
 This repo serves as a blueprint to keep track of the things I adjusted during my work on the Jilted.
-This ship, designed by Sun-cy, under the Singularity company, inspired me to add all the features I expect from a luxurious mining ship.
+This ship, designed by Suncy, under (The Singularity)[13] company, inspired me to add all the features I expect from a luxurious mining ship.

 ## Functional Mods